 Autonomy (Control & Choice): Employees perform better when they have freedom in decision-making and control over their work.
 Google's study on psychological safety found that teams with greater autonomy were more engaged and productive.
 An example would be remote workers who set their schedules and work styles, leading to increased ownership and job satisfaction.

 Meaning (Purpose & Impact): People stay engaged when their work feels valuable and connected to a greater goal.
-Adam Grant highlights that employees who see the direct impact of their work on customers are more committed.
+Adam Grant and his team highlight that employees who see the direct impact of their work on customers are more committed.
 For example, a nurse seeing a patient recover due to their care feels greater job satisfaction.

 When people have control, see progress, and find meaning in their work, motivation grows.